dhruvramdev/College/OOPS FIle/7 - Employee/file.md

 #### Theory:

 The building block of C++ that leads to Object Oriented programming is a `class`.
 It is a user defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
 A class is like a blueprint for an object.
-An Object is an instance of a Class.
+An object is an instance of a Class.
 When a class is defined, no memory is allocated but when it is instantiated (i.e. an object is created) memory is allocated.
+The public data members are also accessed in the same way given however the private data members are not allowed to be accessed directly by the object.
+Accessing a data member depends solely on the access control of that data member.
+This access control is given by Access modifiers in C++.
+There are three access modifiers : public, private and protected.
+The member functions defined inside the class are inline functions and declared outside are treated as normal functions.

 #### Syntax :